-For your test run, you can integrate an InfluxDB time series database (beta) to stream raw and aggregated data, or stream script raw error messages to a Splunk Cloud system.
+For your test run, you can integrate an InfluxDB time series database (beta) to stream raw and aggregated data.

 Time series database streaming